syncfusion-content/xamarin-docs/Xamarin/ListView/RealTimeUpdates.md

 ---
 layout: post
-title: RealTimeUpdates in SfListView
+title: RealTimeUpdates in Syncfusion SfListView
-description: Describes about the grouping and its functionalities in SfListView.
+description: Describes about refreshing the items like ListViewItem and GroupHeader at run time in Xamarin.Forms SfListView.
 platform: xamarin
 control: SfListView
 documentation: ug
 ---

-# Real Time Updates
+# Real Time Updates in Xamarin.Forms (SfListView)

 This section explains how to update the items at runtime.